edisionnano/Ryujinx-Linux-Guide/README.md

 To run Ryujinx search for the app called Terminal or Konsole if you are on KDE (Ctrl+Alt+T also brings it up usually), drag and drop the "Ryujinx" file on it then press enter, like that:

 https://user-images.githubusercontent.com/26039434/123820439-445ce500-d903-11eb-90d7-619404b9c214.mp4

+### B. Using Pinejinx
+The second method is easier and better in some aspects since it involves a script that will set-up everything for you.
+To use (Pinejinx)[https://github.com/edisionnano/Pine-jinx] simply open up the Terminal app and pste<br>
+`bash -c "$(curl -s https://raw.githubusercontent.com/edisionnano/Pine-jinx/main/pinejinx.sh)"`<br>
+for the master version of Ryujinx or<br>
+` bash -c "$(curl -s https://raw.githubusercontent.com/edisionnano/Pine-jinx/LDN/pinejinx.sh)" `<br>
+for the LDN one.<br>
+The use of the script is very simple first you type `1` and press enter to download the build, then you will be asked if you want gamemode or not.
+Gamemode is a tool that can improve performance on the default kernel that your distro has, it can also suspend screen dimming.
+If you have changed the kernel yourself to a TKG one (as discussed bellow), don't use it since it can drop your performance.
+If the script warns you in bright red letters that you should install gamemode then this means that gamemode isn't installed and if you choose Y you should install it or else Ryujinx won't run.
+The default option is no so if you don't want to use it press enter, if you do then type `y` and press enter.